ben-spector-cc/modules-articles/modules-node.md

 	return celsius * (9/5) + 32;
 }

-// we can assign a new property to an existing function module.exports.celsiusToFahrenheit = celsiusToFahrenheit;
+// we store an existing function in module.exports module.exports.celsiusToFahrenheit = celsiusToFahrenheit;

-// we can also assign a new property to an anonymous function expression module.exports.fahrenheitToCelsius = function(fahrenheit) {
+// we can also store an anonymous function expression in module.exports module.exports.fahrenheitToCelsius = function(fahrenheit) {
 	return (fahrenheit - 32) * (5/9);
 };